Massaponax, Virginia: Education

-Massaponax High School is a public school in Spotsylvania County, VA.
+Massaponax High School is a public school.
 It is part of Spotsylvania County Public Schools and is located on 8201 Jefferson Davis Highway.

 Massaponax High School opened in the fall of 1998 becoming the fourth high school in Spotsylvania County.

 Massaponax is one of the county's largest high schools and carries a current enrollment of 1,960 students in grades 9 through 12.
 The school complex consists of 106 acres (0.43 km2).